LinkedIn Best Practices

 The first, (and best) way to optimize your profile is to get your headline right.
-You have 120 characters to stand out from the crowd and draw people in to your profile.
+You have 6 seconds to capture someone attention so use these 120 characters to stand out from the crowd and draw people deeper into your profile.

 The winning headline structure?
 I help X achieve Y so they can do Z. Here, you are talking about your prospects – never about your business.
 You are very subtly telling them exactly what you do, how you help them, and why they need your services.